SashaCroatia/HardestMaze/README.md

 For detailed instructions, refer to the [Project Instructions](./project_instructions.md).

 ### Step 3: Commit Regularly
+- Ensure at least 10 commits are made BEFORE the progress report submission deadline.
-- Ensure at least 10 commits are made before the progress report submission deadline.
+- Ensure at least 10 commits are made AFTER the progress report submission deadline.
 - Make detailed commit messages describing what was added or changed.

-(Add details about the code and repository)